 2000 - The Montreal Quebec Temple was dedicated by President Gordon B. Hinckley.
 Also, the San Jose Costa Rica Temple was dedicated by President James E. Faust of the First Presidency.

-2006 - The Budapest Hungary Stake, the first stake in Hungary was created by Elder Bruce C. Hafen of the Seventy and President of the Europe Central Area.
+2006 - The Budapest Hungary Stake, the first stake in Hungary was created.

 2017 - After the interior of the 72-year-old Idaho Falls Idaho Temple underwent extensive renovation, it was rededicated by President Henry B. Eyring, first counselor in the First Presidency.